Xsidelight/flutter_interview_questions/README.md

 In summary, final variables can't be reassigned, static variables and methods can be called directly from the class rather than the instance and const variables are constant and can be computed at compile time.

+## Equality in Dart

+In Dart, the `==` operator is used to check if two objects are equal.
+This is known as the default equality operator.
+By default, it compares the objects based on their memory addresses, so two objects with the same properties may not be considered equal if they were created in different locations in memory.

+If you want to check if two objects are equal based on their properties, you need to override the `==` operator and provide your own implementation.
+You can do this by defining the operator `==` method in your class.

+Additionally, Dart provides an `Object.equals` method that can be overridden to check for equality based on the properties of the object.
+It is called by `==` when used to compare two objects.

+It is also possible to use the `Object.hashCode` method to determine if two objects are equal.
+This method returns an integer that represents the object's state, which can be used to compare the equality of two objects.

 ## Factory constructor in Dart

 In Dart, a factory constructor is a constructor that uses the factory keyword.
 A factory constructor is used to create an object of a class, but it doesn't have to create a new instance of the class every time it is called.